UPDATED June 8, 2019

 - Buy the Motley Fool Stock Advisor.
 Click here to pay $19 a month or $99 for the year to get their next 24 stock recommendations.
 You can cancel it within 30 days and get your money back.

 - Expect to make at least 24 purchases a year, so allocate your cash accordingly.

 - When you get their email BUY ALERTS, place your order as soon as possible.

-- Put 8% stop losses on all of their picks.
+- Put 8% stop loss orders on all of their picks.